FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 At the end of this tutorial you will be able to
  #.
 Clone existing repositories
  #.
 Share your repositories with peers
- #. use version control for collaborating with your peers
+ #. use 'version control' for collaborating with your peers

 ..
 L4